Ryanglambert/provisioning/README.md

 - you have a `id_rsa.pub` in your .ssh folder
 - you have the ip of the server
 - the root password of the server
+- the flavor of linux is Ubuntu 14.04 (very common)

 # How to run it